radiantlogic-v8/documentation-new/documentation/web-services-api-guide/05-rest.md

 RadiantOne Universal Directory stores supports alias entries as defined in RFC 22521.
 Alias entries point to/reference another entry in the directory.
 The attribute containing the location of the target entry (DN) is aliasedObjectName and the object class associated with these entries is alias.
 When a client requests an alias entry, they can indicate if they want the alias dereferenced or not.
 The indicators are outlined in the table below.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTE – Dereferencing alias entries is only supported on base-level searches.
-One-level and subtree searches are not supported at this time.**
+>Dereferencing alias entries is only supported on base-level searches.
+One-level and subtree searches are not supported at this time.

 Flag	| RadiantOne Behavior
 -|-